 My name is Robin and I'm a blind massage therapist.

 I am a qualified massage therapist with 17 years experience and am currently based in Peregian Springs.
 I offer rejuvenating massage treatments that can be tailored to your needs.
 Whether your pain or tension is a result of a medical condition, sports activity, accidental injury or stress, I draw upon a number of disciplines to remedy damage and support your body's own repair mechanisms.
-So whether you’re based in Noosa, Peregian, Coolum or just passing through on holiday, I invite you to book in for a very special massage treatment.
+So whether you’re based in Noosa, Peregian, Coolum or just passing through the beautiful Sunshine Coast, I invite you to book in for a very special massage treatment.